kingzamzon/docs/docs/network/migration-guide.md

 # Lit v0 Migration Guide

-The launch of Lit v0 introduces the [Habanero Mainnet Beta](../network/networks/mainnet.md) and the [Manzano Testnet](../network/networks/testnet.md).
+The launch of Lit v0 introduces the [Habanero Mainnet](../network/networks/mainnet.md) and the [Manzano Testnet](../network/networks/testnet.md).

-The keys created and managed on the Habanero Mainnet Beta are ready to be used for deploying production-level applications and user experiences.
+The keys created and managed on the Habanero Mainnet are ready to be used for deploying production-level applications and user experiences.
 This means that sending, receiving, and managing real world assets IS now supported.
 Any keys that are created on the v0 network are persistent, will not be deleted, and will eventually be migrated to the v1 network when it is released later this year.

 If you are currently in early-stage research and development, you should be using the Manzano Testnet.
 Sending, receiving, and managing real world assets on Manzano is NOT recommended.